3331/mpwm/README.md

 (This will start mpwm on display :1 of the host foo.bar.)

-In order to display status info in the bar, you can do something like this in your .xinitrc:
+In order to display status info in the bar, and enable other fancy stuff such as hyperlinks and opacity, you can do something like this in your .xinitrc:

 ```text
 picom &